Tanz0rz/haxe-fmod/docs/guides/callbacks-and-3d.md

         trace('unloaded $path');
     case LiveUpdateConnected:
         trace("FMOD Studio connected");
+    case Error(info):
+        trace('${info.functionName} failed with ${info.result.toString()}');
     default:
-});
+}, SystemCallbacks.DEFAULT_CORE_MASK | SystemCallbacks.CORE_ERROR);
 ```

 The default masks deliver the device and Studio events above. `PreUpdate` and `PostUpdate` fire on every update, so they are opt-in through the studio mask, for example `SystemCallbacks.DEFAULT_STUDIO_MASK | SystemCallbacks.STUDIO_PREUPDATE`. `BankUnload` carries the bank path only for banks the game unloads through `Bank.unload` or `unloadAll`, since FMOD refuses reads on the bank inside the callback and the binding reads the path ahead of the unload.
 A bank FMOD drops on its own arrives with an empty path.
-On HTML5 the core device events never fire under the browser output.
+On HTML5 the core device events never fire under the browser output and the error callback is never raised.

 ## Core channel callbacks